Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bears stats and trends

-- This year, the Bears are winless ATS when entering a game as an underdog of 12 points or more.
+- In Chicago's 12 games this year, it has four wins against the spread.

+- The Bears have been underdogs by 12.5 points or more one time this year and have not covered the spread once.

-- Chicago's games this year have hit the over four times in 13 opportunities (30.8%).
+- Chicago's games this year have hit the over in 30.8% of its opportunities (four times in 13 games with a set point total).

-- Chicago is 2-2 against the spread and 1-3 overall in games when it puts up more than 20.2 points.
+- When Chicago puts up more than 20.2 points, it is 2-2 against the spread and 1-3 overall.

-- When Chicago picks up more than 321.7 yards, the team is 2-6 against the spread and 2-5 overall.
+- In games that Chicago amasses more than 321.7 yards, the team is 2-6 against the spread and 2-5 overall.

-- This season the Bears have turned the ball over 19 times, while the Packers have forced 19 turnovers.
+- The Bears have 19 giveaways this season, while the Packers have 19 takeaways.

 Home and road insights

-- Green Bay is unbeaten against the spread, and 5-0 overall, at home this year.
+- Green Bay has covered the spread every time, and is 5-0 overall, at home this year.

 - In five home games this year, Green Bay has hit the over twice.

-- Chicago has two wins against the spread, and is 3-4 overall, in away games.
+- Chicago is 3-4 overall, with two wins against the spread, in away games.

-- In seven road games this season, Chicago has gone over the total twice.
+- In seven away games this year, Chicago has gone over the total twice.

 Powered by Data Skrive.